 The Candidate Experience Awards is the brain child of Chris Forman, the CEO of StartDate Labs.
 In November 2010, Chris approached Elaine Orler, with the idea to create an annual award that spotlights those companies delivering outstanding candidate experiences.
-The passion of these conversations sparked an alliance with kindred collaborators: Gerry Crispin, principal and Chief Navigator at CareerXroads; and Ed Newman, vice president at Phenom People.
+The passion of these conversations sparked an alliance with kindred collaborators: Gerry Crispin, principal and Chief Navigator at CareerXroads; and Ed Newman, chief evangelist at Phenom People.
 Early on, this group determined that for the award to actualize, Talent Board should serve as a non-profit entity.
-And so, Talent Board was formed to produce The Global Candidate Experience Awards, Benchmark and Research Program.
+And so, Talent Board was formed to produce the global Candidate Experience Awards, Benchmark and Research Program.
+More recently, Joseph P. Murphy, executive vice president SHAKER, joined as a Board Member.

 During 2012 the project expanded to the United Kingdom, and in 2015 expanded further into Europe, the Middle East and Africa (EMEA) as well as the Asia Pacific (APAC) region.

-The following contributors donate their time, money and passion to make The Candidate Experience Awards possible:
+The following contributors give their time, money and passion as well as run Talent Board to make the Candidate Experience Awards and Benchmark Research possible:

 “I’m an engineer.
 Engineers work with long complex formulas, always trying to simplify them by taking as many elements as possible and making them equal 0.
 Then they work on solving for the remainder.
 For hundreds of years, recruiters, without thinking about it have taken candidates out of the hiring equation the same way.
 The Candidate is the last stakeholder in the recruiting process whose experience must be valued in order to move our profession forward.”